madelinegannon/kfnw/myApps/example-cablerobot-helloworld/README.md

 > NOTE: The default values are tuned for a space with ~2m of vertical travel.

 ### Homing the Motors
 This system moves the robots with absolute coordinate, so you **must** home the motors every time you power them on.
-You only need to do this once per session (unless of course you loose power at any momemnt).
+You only need to do this once per session (unless of course you loose power at any moment).

 Use the `Run Homing` button to home each motor when you first startup.
 The GUI will be orange if a motor is not yet homed.